-Genetic Signatures' global growth strategy continues to focus on regions with regulatory approvals (collectively Australia, Europe and the US represent in excess of 80% of the global market), extending the Company's overseas footprint and realising early revenue from existing and new specialist products.
+Genetic Signatures' global growth strategy continues to focus on regions with regulatory approvals (collectively Australia, Europe and the US represent more than 80% of the global market), extending the Company's overseas footprint and realising early revenue from existing and new specialist products.

-Having now received full regulatory approval for the Company's Enteric Viral Detection solution in Europe and Australia, we will continue to work on securing similar approvals for our STI and respiratory products whilst ongoing regulatory developments in the US remain on course.
+Having now received full regulatory approval for the Company's Enteric range of kits as well as the ESBL/CPO ("Superbug") Detection kit in Europe and Australia, we will continue to work on securing similar approvals for our STI and respiratory products whilst continuing our regulatory FDA application in the USA.